Philippe Col

 Philippe Col (born 14 June 1956) is a French former professional footballer.
-As a player, he was a initially a forward but was later converted to a full-back.
+As a player, he was an initially a forward but was later converted to a full-back.

 After football

 After his football career, Col was the manager of a real estate company in the Île-de-France region.
-He opted not to become a professional football manager like many other former players because he wished to lead a stable life in order for his children to succeed; he described coaching professional teams as a "mobile" occupation.
+He opted not to become a professional football manager like many other former players because he wished to lead a stable life for his children to succeed; he described coaching professional teams as a "mobile" occupation.
 Col henceforth settled in Rueil-Malmaison.